hjelliott/ssbdocs/For Recorders.md

 ## Key Concepts]()
 * [Accessing the System and Logging in](Logging in.html#Logging-in)
-* Navigating the Class Dashboard
+* Navigating the Class Dashboard and more
 * Adding a new race
 * Entering Finish times, Finish Places and Penalty Scores